necessary-ambiguity/jhdss_gacd_project/README.md

 # jhdss_gacd_project
 Project for the course "Getting and Cleaning Data" of the Data Science specialization offered by Johns Hopkins.

-The run_analysis.R file performs all the steps necessary to read in the file and produce a tidy summary that includes the means for all of the mean and std data columns in the original data sets.
+The run_analysis.R file performs all the steps necessary to read in the file and produce a tidy summary that includes the means of all of the mean and std data columns in the original data sets.
 I'll outline those steps here.

 Asumption: the run_analysis.R file is in the same folder as the following files:
 * activity_labels.txt